connexcs/docs/docs/customer/did.md

 ## Bulk Upload

-For batches of DIDs, you can use Bulk Upload to add various DIDs at one time using a CSV (comma-separated values) file.
+For batches of DIDs, you can use Bulk Upload to add multiple DIDs at one time using a CSV (comma-separated values) file.
 It's then mapped to the correct values in Control Panel during the upload process.

 You can perform this for individual Customer (**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: DID**) or Globally (**Global :material-menu-right: DID**).